merchantprotocol/documentation/docs/05_Magento_v1/01_Multiple_Warehouse_Plus/09_Products.md

-In the column Apply you need to select discount percentage (Percent) or fixed amount (Fixed).
+In the column "Apply" you need to select the discount percentage (Percent) or the fixed amount (Fixed).
 In the column Discount Amount, type the value that you want.